 type I: involves asce...

 There are a number of debated spellings in our world.
-We are well aware that there are accepted differences between UK and US English.
-We tend towards British spelling on the site, but realise that with an international audience, we will have British and American spelling on the site.
+We are well aware that there are accepted differences between British and American English.
+We tend towards British spelling on the site, but realise that with an international audience, we will have British and American spelling on the site....

 The decibel (dB) is a unit that measures the relative difference between two sound intensities.
 The relationship is logarithmic: